orlandoalexander/Computer-Science-A-Level-NEA/README.md

 <img src="https://github.com/user-attachments/assets/78e77887-d6a0-4880-acc7-e297c0ba0bf7" width="400">

 For my A Level Computer Science coursework, I wanted to create a project that was genuinely useful.
 During COVID, a family friend working from home mentioned that her video calls were frequently interrupted by visitors ringing the doorbell, making it difficult to stay focused and professional.
 I decided to solve this problem with an intelligent, AI-powered solution.
 Over several months, I designed, developed, tested, and refined a fully functional system **SmartBell**.
-Here is the final product of that hard work:

 ### What is SmartBell?